Elephant418/Staq/README.md

 Roadmap
 --------
-We are managing current tasks with a [trello board](https://trello.com/board/staq/50de3fe18942735c620000a9).
+The stable version is [v0.2](https://github.com/Pixel418/Staq/tree/v0.2).

+We are working hard on the [v0.3](https://github.com/Pixel418/Staq/tree/v0.3). <br>
+If you are curious on the next features, you can see our [trello board](https://trello.com/board/staq/50de3fe18942735c620000a9).